Navy SEAL Gives the Top 5 Reasons You Get Kicked Out of Spec Ops Training (or Don’t Reach Any Goals You Have):

 More Spec Ops candidates fail out of training due to lack of mental toughness than they do the physical.
 Your “why” is what keeps you motivated.
 Without one, your level of achievement drops.
-Your “why” is your motivation anchor.

-Most of those who get kicked out it is their inability to push through the grind and tap into their “why”.
-That’s what allows you to keep going despite negative thinking
+Most of those who get kicked out are those who cannot push through their grind because they can’t tap into their “why.”
+That’s what allows you to keep going despite negative thinking.

 You need one that has a deep, personal meaning you can almost feel gripping you.
-It’s the beacon you can visualize when you’re feeling worn out and like you can barely get one foot in front of thr other
+It’s the beacon that you can visualize when you’re feeling worn out that you can barely get one foot in front of the other

 Surviving the Cut – BUD/S Class 234

-Question: What dive watch did you get issued in the training and what did you wear in the field?
+Question: What dive watch did you get issued in the training, and what did you wear in the field?

 REASON #2: THINKING IT’S MAINLY ABOUT BEING PHYSICAL AND MINDSET HAS NO BENEFIT/EFFECT

-A lot of the guys who failed out of BUD/S (and why they fail out of any SOF training—and why people fail reaching pretty much any goal) — banked their success totally on how fit they were.
+A lot of the guys who failed out of BUD/S (and why they fail out of any SOF training or and why people fail reaching pretty much any goal) — banked their success totally on how to fit they were.